Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 - Investing in a company that has paid growing dividends every single year without fail for decades, because it’s in a growing industry, has a low P/E, a decent dividend yield, a safe dividend payout ratio, and a wide economic moat.

-I’m purely a long-term investor.
+I’m a long-term investor.
 I don’t play the game of trying to predict what individual stocks or indices will do over the course of a year or two.
 When I analyze companies or markets, I’m looking for signs of how they will perform 5 or more years out.

 Active vs Passive Investing: Pros and Cons